srlabs/phink/book/src/INVARIANTS.md

 We suggest to use **integrity** and **unit tests** from your codebase to get inspiration to generate good invariants.

-## Creating good invariants for Ink! smart-contracts
+## Creating good invariants for ink! smart-contracts

 Below are some guidelines to help you design robust invariants: